Explik/StructuralTestTools/Docs/StructuralType.md

 # Structural Tests

 ## Limitations of feedback
-Regular unit tests can only provide feedback on whether a correct value has bene produced, so to see its limitations as a teaching tool let's propose a simple assignment for some students new to C#.
+Regular unit tests can only provide feedback on whether a correct value has been produced, so to see its limitations as a teaching tool let's propose a simple assignment for some students new to C#.
 The assignment will be to create a class Person with 3 properties FirstName, LastName and FullName, where FullName will be a combination of FirstName and LastName.
-This assignment will be evaluated by the simple unit test shown below.
+This assignment will be evaluated by a simple unit test shown below.

 ```C#
 // The test that evaluates the students' answer